stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Reset.md

 the counter, which will be disabled if the value gets to small or too big, the reset button, which will be disabled if the counter is at zero, and the div element where we will output the current count.
-Again, these have been put to external module `Examples.CSS.Reset`, because they are also needed for the CSS rules, and these would just unnecessarily clutter the code here.
-Still, if this is all new to you, make sure to have a quick look before you continue.
+Again, the corresponding `Ref t`s have been put to external module `Examples.CSS.Reset`, because they are also needed for the CSS rules.
+If this is all new to you, make sure to have a quick look at how they are defined before you continue.

 The DOM elements will be laid out as a list of four lines, each with a descriptive label at the